 Rib fractures are the most common injury from blunt thoracic trauma and can be extremely painful, leading to significant morbidity from hypoventilation and subsequent respiratory compromise.

-The mainstay of imaging for rib fractures is a CXR, however up to 50% of fractures can be missed on plain radiography.1 Ultrasound may have a role in detecting occult fractures, though many of these are diagnosed based on clinical findings and further imaging is not required provided there are no concerns for other underlying injuries.
-Patients that are more severely injured often have a chest CT scan which is more sensitive for detecting rib fractures.
+The mainstay of imaging for rib fractures is a CXR, however up to 50% of fractures can be missed on plain radiography Many rib fractures are diagnosed based on clinical findings and further imaging is not required provided there are no concerns for other underlying injuries.
+Patients that are more severely injured often have a chest CT scan which is more sensitive for detecting rib #s.

 Some patients with one or two isolated rib fractures may be suitable for discharge home provided they can mobilise, cough and take a deep breath in.
 They should be discharged with adequate analgesia and good return advice.